Alvotech to Participate in Upc - GuruFocus.com

-REYKJAVIK, Iceland , Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Alvotech ( ALVO), a global biotech specialized in the development and manufacture of biosimilar medicines for patients worldwide, announced today that members of the leadership team will participate in the Jefferies London Healthcare Conference from November 15th to November 17th.
+Alvotech (NASDAQ: ALVO), a global biotech specialized in the development and manufacture of biosimilar medicines for patients worldwide, announced today that members of the leadership team will participate in the Jefferies London Healthcare Conference from November 15th to November 17th.

 Following the conference, a webcast of Alvotech’s presentation will be available in the Investors Section of Alvotech’s website under News and Events – Events and Presentations, for 90 days.